 110

-This course covers safety-related energy and test equipment.
+Building on their electrical theory, students are taught safety relating to energy and various test equipment.
 The Electrical Department holds weekly safety meetings that include safety demonstrations showing the way to use tools, ladders, and other equipment needed in the electrical trade.

 Clock Hours